Twisted-Development/v3-docs/README.md

 ---
 description: >-
   Welcome!
-Twisted Development and its subsidiaries is a grup of ever-expanding Development for Grand Theft Auto V utilizing the FiveM platform.
+Twisted Development and its subsidiaries is a group of ever-expanding Development for Grand Theft Auto V utilizing the FiveM platform.
 ---